yureek/S-HealthStack.github.io/pages/developer-guide/study-management/dev-manage-members.md

 # SDK-Only Implementations

-Because member management is part of the health stack's web portal and does not interface with the participant app, creating managing members does not apply to SDK-only implementations.
+Because member management is part of the Samsung Health Stack's web portal and does not interface with the participant app, member management is not available for SDK-only implementations.